 Postproxy × Facebook

-Publish feed posts and Stories to Facebook Pages.
+Publish feed posts and Stories to Facebook Pages — and manage comments and Messenger DMs from the same API.
 Handle first comments and multi-page management with ease.

 Free plan · No credit card · Live in under 5 minutes